DCampbell0519/the-perfect-sandwich/the-perfect-sandwich.md

 ## 5. Putting It All Together

-The time is nigh.
+The time is nigh!
 Your appetite has made you hangry.
 Your ingredients and fixins are strewn about the counter.
 Your significant other is prowling outside the kitchen wondering just what kind of monstronsity he/she is going to have to clean up later.
 All that's left to do is jigsaw puzzle all of the pieces together.
 And then... we feast.

 > PRO TIP: The Cheese should always be the outermost layer of any sandwich.
 It acts as a moisture barrier for the bread!